loomchild/volume-backup/README.md

 will archive volume named `some_volume` to `some_archive.tar.bz2` archive file.

-**WARNING**: This method should not be used with a Docker for Windows installation; no usable backup will be generated.
+**WARNING**: This method should not be used under PowerShell on Windows as no usable backup will be generated.

 ### Backup to a file